 Karate-do

-The core curriculum of the Karate-do program is based on two systems of traditional Okinawan Karate-do: Shorin-ryu Karate-do and Shudokan Karate-do.
+The core curriculum of the Karate-do program is based on two systems of traditional Okinawan Karate-do: Shorin-ryu and Shudokan.
 The Shudokan tradition incorporates several different systems including Goju-ryu, Tomari-te, and others.
 At advanced levels, students also train in Kobujutsu (ancient weapons arts.)

 SHORIN-RYU KARATE-DO